-CNC machining is a modern, efficient, and highly automatable manufacturing solution that is used for projects of all shapes and sizes.
+CNC machining is a modern, efficient, and highly automatable manufacturing solution that is used by companies like Dyson Corp. for projects of all shapes and sizes.

 Of course, it is not without its caveats and limitations, so the question which businesses need to answer is whether they should be using CNC machining to complete their next project.